 Bankruptcy Downside #1: Your credit score will take a hit

 Filing for bankruptcy creates a negative remark on your credit report.
-For Chapter 13, the negative item sticks around for 7 years from the date of final discharge.
-For Chapter 7, that extends to 10 years from the date of final discharge.
+For Chapter 13, the negative item sticks around for 7 years from the date of filing.
+For Chapter 7, that extends to 10 years from the date of filing.

 Rhode also says the credit damage caused by bankruptcy is many times less than what consumers facing financial hardship incur if they don’t file.
 The evidence comes from an empirical data study by the Federal Reserve of New York in 2015.
 Essentially, if you try to muddle along and solve your problems on your own, you end up taking more credit score damage than you would have if you just bite the bullet and file.

 Bankruptcy Downside #2: Not all debts may be discharged

 There are certain debts that almost never get discharged, such as back child support or alimony.
 Tax debt is also not easily discharged, although it depends on the type of tax debt and your situation.

 There’s also a common misconception that student loan debt can’t be discharged, even if it’s private.
 But our expert disagrees.

 “Some federal student loans and many more private student loans can be discharged through bankruptcy,” Rhode says.
 “But many people don’t try because they buy into the myth.
 In truth, large parts of private student loans are not protected in bankruptcy, because trade or vocational programs were not Title IV qualified.”

 The reason the myth exists is that the federal government did put in some protections for student lenders during consumer bankruptcy filings.
 The idea was that the government didn’t want people running up student debt that they had no intention to repay.
 The protections extended, not only to federal loans but also private loans as long as the education provided was Title IV qualified.